|Project:||Abbotsfield and Swakeleys Schools|

 Cawarden demolishes the former Abbotsfield and Swakeleys Schools in Hillingdon, London, to allow a new school campus to be constructed in its place.

 Abbotsfield and Swakeleys Schools comprised of fourteen 1 to 2-storey blocks dating from the 1950s to 2005.
-The majority of the blocks were in a poor condition and the ‘sprawling’ arrangement of the blocks were generally unsuitable for the buildings’ function.
+The majority of the blocks were in a poor condition and the ‘sprawling’ arrangement of the blocks was generally unsuitable for the buildings’ function.
 The school was identified as a contender for redevelopment as part of the ‘Building Schools for the Future’ national initiative.

 Working as a specialist sub-contractor on behalf of our client, Bowmer & Kirkland, Cawarden was required to demolish the two existing schools to facilitate redevelopment of the site to provide a new school campus.